West Fargo, ND

 Babies are generally farsighted with eyes that are slightly too short.
 As humans grow, our eyes are supposed to grow to the correct length and stop.
 However, our modern environmental signals no longer match what the eye has evolved to expect — either from too much screen time, not enough time roaming outdoors, or a combination — the modern eye is missing its cue to stop growing.
 Myopia control gives those cues.

 This is usually in the form of a custom contact lens that gently reshapes the cornea.
 The lens alters how light enters the eye to produce the signal it needs to stop lengthening.
 Children wear the lenses nightly until they reach their late teens or young adulthood.
 Then, if needed, they can consider other methods of vision correction such as LASIK, glasses, or traditional contact lenses.

 Myopia control specialists are optometrists who, in addition to being able to provide refractive, cataract, cornea, and glaucoma treatments, can also slow the progression of myopia.

 Our doctors are dedicated to improving vision for all aspects of your eye.
 Our team members understand the decision to pursue myopia control comes with many questions and considerations, which is why they take the time to get to know each patient and their family.

-Vance Thompson Vision recommends that all kids kindergarten age and older have a complete eye examination performed annually by an optometrist or ophthalmologist.
+Vance Thompson Vision recommends that all kids kindergarten age and older have a complete eye examination performed annually by an optometrist.
 While vision screenings done by your pediatrician are certainly helpful, they can overlook some aspects of eye health.

 If your child is already nearsighted, the best way to prevent progression is to begin a myopia control program.
 If you child is not nearsighted, you can reduce their risk of axial lengthening by making these simple changes to your child’s daily routine: